See how sleep experts get their best rest, and how to create your own bedtime routine for more relaxing, restful nights.

 Dr. Gregg Schneider is a dentist/nutritionist and a sleep expert treating patients with apnea and sleep disturbances.

 We all have different schedules, sleep styles and preferences, so the key is to find a rhythm that works for you.
-It might be relaxing with a good book or meditation, a warm bath or a warm drink, even a spa routine or deep breathing — whatever helps you clear stress, get comfortable and prepare for bed.
+It might be relaxing with a good book, a warm bath or a warm drink, even a spa routine or deep breathing — whatever helps you clear stress, get comfortable and prepare for bed.

 The sleep experts we interviewed all had unique takes on bedtime routines, but there are a couple of important things many of them share, including.